pub-calculator-io/age-calculator/readme.md

 ## Installation

+1. [Download the ZIP](https://github.com/pub-calculator-io/age-calculator/archive/refs/heads/master.zip) file of this repository.
-1. Upload the /ci_age_calculator/ folder to the /wp-content/plugins/ directory.
+2. Upload the /ci_age_calculator-master/ folder to the /wp-content/plugins/ directory.
-2. Activate the [Age Calculator](https://www.calculator.io/age-calculator/ "Age Calculator Homepage") plugin through the "Plugins" menu in WordPress.
+3. Activate the [Age Calculator](https://www.calculator.io/age-calculator/ "Age Calculator Homepage") plugin through the "Plugins" menu in WordPress.

 ## Usage
 * Add the shortcode `[ci_age_calculator]` to your page or post and configure default mortgage parameters.